-- · Demonstrating knowledge of basic workplace skills. - Knowing the distinctions between peer support and clinical services. - Practicing cultural humility. - · Applying ethical standards. - · Conducting self with integrity. - Knowing and adhering to policies and procedures. - Understanding personal and professional limitations and implicit biases. - · Incorporating standards of confidentiality. - Displaying professional appearance, attitude and communication. - Using self-disclosure appropriately. - Treating colleagues and clients with respect.
+- Demonstrating knowledge of basic workplace skills. - Knowing the distinctions between peer support and clinical services. - Practicing cultural humility. - Applying ethical standards. - Conducting self with integrity. - Knowing and adhering to policies and procedures. - Understanding personal and professional limitations and implicit biases. - Incorporating standards of confidentiality. - Displaying professional appearance, attitude and communication. - Using self-disclosure appropriately. - Treating colleagues and clients with respect.

-National Federation of Families Competencies

-Summary of Themes Across Other State Standards

-2. Systems Knowledge and Navigation:

-Knowledgethat can be assigned to this core competency includes:

-- Education

-- Behavioral Health / Mental Health

-- Justice System

-- Health Care

-- Child Welfare

-- Use of Peer Services

-- Intellectual and Developmental Disabilities

-- Substance Use

-- Social Services

-- Legal Rights and Responsibilities in System Supports

-Systems history overview and understanding of children's behavioral health service delivery and other children's services such as: education, special education, child welfare, and juvenile court systems, and how these services differ from adult systems of care.
+- itional Federation of Families mpetencies Summary of Themes Across Other State Standards 2.
+Systems Knowledge and Navigation:Knowledge that can be assigned to this core competency includes:• Education• Education• Behavioral Health / Mental Systems history overview and understanding of children's behavioral health service delivery and other children's services such as: education, special education, child welfare, and juvenile court systems, and how these services differ from adult systems of care.
 Overview of mental illness and substance use disorders in children and the effects on their brain.
 Understand the developmental stages of children and adolescents.
 Understand impact of trauma and responses to trauma Foster cooperation between families, the individual, and the service systems involves in their lives.

-Know safeguarding and relapse prevention strategies for issues such as self-harm and substance abuse.
+Know safeguarding and relapse prevention strategies for issues such as self- harm and substance abuse.
 Understand crisis and safety planning and ability to support access to crisis resources in the community and region.
 Knowledge of conditions, treatments, services, and supports, and how to coordinate access to multiple systems.

-Field examples for systems knowledge and navigation may include:

-- Demonstrating knowledge of basic workplace skills. - Demonstrating general knowledge of the educational systems and advocacy within that system. - Describing basic tenets of guardianship and trusts. - Promoting understanding of caregiver rights and responsibilities in system supports / behavioral health / recovery / resilience. - Knowing the stages in the recovery process. - Recovery and resilience. - Managing crisis and emergency situations. - Demonstrating general knowledge of diagnostic profiles and treatment options.
+Supports Fie eld examples for systems knowled Demonstrating knowledge of basic workplace skills.
+Demonstrating general know wledge of the educational systems and advocacy within that system.

+- Describing basic tenets of guardianship and trusts. - Promoting understanding of caregiver rights and responsibilities in system supports / behavioral health / recovery / resilience. - Knowing the stages in the recovery process. - Recovery and resilience. - Managing crisis and emergency situations. - Demonstrating general knowledge of diagnostic profiles and treatment options.